Skip to content

 British Columbia’s government started sharing information about the BC PNP Pool size in 2025.
 Information about the size of the pool is shared at (around) 3-month intervals.

-Score rangeNumber of registrations on December 2, 2025Number of registrations on September 8, 2025
+Score rangeNumber of registrations on January 6, 2026Number of registrations on December 2, 2025Number of registrations on September 8, 2025

-If you’re currently registered for the BC PNP pool, working on your score could be a ticket to success in 2026.
+If you’re currently registered for the BC PNP pool, working on your score could be a ticket to success in the next BC PNP Draw!

 Your BC PNP Draw FAQs Answered